Affinage

 Open questions at the time

-Evidence Yeast two-hybrid, Co-IP, and overexpression/knockdown in cell proliferation assays
+Evidence Yeast two-hybrid, Co-IP, western blot degradation, and proliferation assays in MCF7 cells

 PMID:22023800